IRMP-org/IRMP/README.md

 - Compatible with Arduino tone() library.

 # Schematic for Arduino UNO
 The VS1838B is used as receiver for all examples and tests.
 This module has a 120 탎 on/low and a 100 탎 off/high delay between received signal and output.
+So it shortens the mark and extends the space by 20 탎.
 | IR-Receiver connection | Serial LCD connection |
 |---|---|
 ![Fritzing schematic for Arduino UNO](extras/IRMP_UNO_Steckplatine.png) | ![Fritzing schematic for Arduino UNO + LCD](extras/IRMP_UNO_LCD_Steckplatine.png)